addussk/projectII_ZUI/README.md

 -Adapted UI methods to new attributes.
 -Implemented functionality of adding image for each book and display image on the list.
 -Implemented sorting mechanism by every attributes, just clicked in header for each column.
--Refactored showAlert function to show msg in diffrent place -Created predefined list of object;
+-Refactored showAlert function to show msg in diffrent place.
+-Created predefined list of object;
+-Created store class with ability to add, edit, remove element from list;
--Create initialization list with some products; Product should be render use created directive or component
+-Created initialization list with some products; Product should be render use created directive or component -Added predefined list to local storage at the first loading application